Teach Your Kitten How to Play Nice

 You can also make your hands unattractive to your kitten by putting a bad-tasting, but harmless, substance on them, like Bitter Apple or Tabasco sauce.
 A kitten will catch on quickly.

-Kittens always seem to want to play with whatever you’re using—knitting needles, pencil, telephone antenna.
-If yours starts "attacking" your utensils, sharply say "no" to disrupt their behavior.
+Kittens always seem to want to play with whatever you’re using — knitting needles, pencil, headphone cords.
+If your kitten starts "attacking" you when you’re working, sharply say "no" to disrupt their behavior.
 Then give them one of their own toys.
-Be sure they are not attacking when you give them a toy or she'll think they are being rewarded for biting.
+Be sure they are not attacking when you give them a toy or they may think they’re being rewarded for biting.

 On the hunt

 Kittens also like to "hunt" you while you're walking around.
 They'll jump out from behind a door or under a chair and pounce on your ankles.
-If they don't pounce, praise them with "Good kitty," but reprimand them if they do.
+If they don't emerge but don’t pounce, praise them with "good kitty," but reprimand them if they aim for your ankles.

 Pay no attention

 Withdraw attention when your kitten doesn't get the message.
 If the distraction and redirection techniques don't work, the most drastic thing you can do to discourage your cat from rough play is to withdraw all attention.

 The best way to withdraw your attention is to walk to another room and close the door long enough for them to calm down.
 If you pick them up to put them in another room, then you're rewarding them by touching them, so you should always be the one to leave the room.

 Remember, your kitten wants to play with you, not just toys, so be sure to set aside time for regular, safe and interactive play sessions.

 Adapted from material originally developed by applied animal behaviorists at the Dumb Friends League, Denver, Colorado.
 All rights reserved.